BackupTheBerlios/linuxdcpp/linuxdcpp/Readme.txt

 Introduction
 ------------
 This is a mostly working port of DC++ to Linux (or Unix-likes in general, but there might be issues.
 It's only tested on Linux anyway).
-The name is not really decided upon, Wulfor is kind of the development name (think "Longhorn" from Microsoft) until we come up with something better (Linux DC++ or something like that is just too boring).

 Dependencies:
 -------------